-The appendix goal is detail description of measurement device.
-The description can be used for independent measurement replication or for more detailed study of measurement device features.
+The description can be used for better context understanding, independent measurement replication or for more detailed study of measurement device features.

 The appendix contains description of all measurement device parts in separate chapters, description of software installation basic steps, assembling procedure description, description of installation and adjusting procedure and measurement process description.